Saga plc

 Saga is a British company focused on serving the needs of those aged 50 and over, originally owned by its founder, later acquired by private equity, and ultimately listed on the London Stock Exchange.
 It has 2.7 million customers.
 The company operates sites on the Kent and Sussex coast: Enbrook Park and Priory Square.
-It is listed on the London Stock Exchange.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 1951–2020

 The business was founded by Sidney De Haan in 1951 and was passed to his son Roger De Haan who took over in 1984 after his father's retirement.
 Saga was acquired by staff (20%) backed by the private equity firm Charterhouse in October 2004.
-In 2007 Saga merged with The AA (owned by private equity firms CVC and Permira) to form Acromas Holdings.
+In 2007 Saga merged with The AA (owned by private equity firms CVC and Permira) to form Acromas Holdings until it was demerged in 2014.

 In July 2011, Saga acquired Allied Healthcare.
 On 31 January 2015, it wrote it down to zero, and then sold it, at a small net profit, to Aurelius Group in December 2015.

 In May 2014, Saga Group Ltd was successfully listed on the London Stock Exchange as Saga PLC.
 Also in 2014, Saga acquired Bolton based luxury holiday company Destinology.

 In January 2020, Saga appointed Euan Sutherland as CEO of the Saga Group.
 At the same time, Saga's escorted touring brand Titan Travel was put up for sale, a process paused due to the coronavirus pandemic that started that year.